Guides

 Dangers of Connecting to Public Wifi

-Many of the dangers of connecting to unprotected public wifi networks have been quelled due to the availability of encryption on individual apps and browsers, but users should be vigilant as these protections aren’t universally provided.
+Many of the dangers of connecting to unprotected public wifi networks have been quelled due to the availability of encryption on individual apps and browsers, but users should be vigilant as these protections aren’t universally provided, especially those who work remotely at coworking spaces and shared offices.

 If you experience an uptick in the number of spam emails or phishing emails (those that use the spoofed address of a trusted business or associate in an attempt to get you to click a link or divulge a password or PIN) then stay clear of that wifi network in the future.
 Using reverse email lookup tools can help to identify dangerous emails, and along with ensuring your system updates are current and you’re using a good antivirus software, the following information will help you identify safe networks.